Is Your Chimney Damper Stuck or Broken? Give Us a Call

 - It provides significant additional protection against water intrusion through the top of the flue

-Whether you need a damper repaired or installed, Pristine Sweeps will be glad to help.
-Give us a call at 206-574-8414 to make an appointment with our CSIA-certified technicians!
-You can also schedule online – click here!
+Whether you need a damper repaired or installed – or any other chimney or fireplace repair completed – Pristine Sweeps is glad to help.
+Give us a call at 206-574-8414 to make an appointment with our CSIA-certified technicians, or you can schedule online.
+Let’s get it done.